 A comprehensive health insurance program (Health Select) is provided through ERS and administered by UnitedHealthCare.
 Full-time employees will receive this coverage free of charge.
 Those electing to enroll dependents will pay 50% of the premiums set by the State.
 There is a 60-day waiting period for this benefit.
 For more information, click on the links to ERS and UnitedHealthCare above.

 Dental insurance is available for full-time employees and begins on the first day of employment.
 Eligible employees may select from two dental plans: the State of Texas Dental Choice Plan or the Dental HMO both of which are administered by Delta Dental and DeltaCare USA respectively.
 The employee is responsible for 100% of the premiums and may also cover eligible dependents.
-For more information, click on the dental coverage plan links above.
+For more information, click on the dental coverage plan links below.

 Vision insurance is available for full-time employees and begins on the first day of employment.
 Eligible employees may select vision coverage which is administered by Superior Vision.
 The employee is responsible for 100% of the premiums and may also cover eligible dependents.
 For more information, click on the link State of Texas Vision above.

 Full-time employees may sign up for optional term life insurance for one or two times their annual salary without proof of good health.
 For those selecting three or four times their annual salary, an evidence of insurability form must be completed and approved before these options are accepted.